Interpreter design pattern is used to define a problem in simple language and resolving it through interpreting its simple sentences.

 interpret sentences in the language.

-The intent is to define the grammar for a language and use the interpreter to interpret the simple sentences of the language
+The intent of interpreter design pattern is to define the grammar for a language and use the interpreter to interpret the simple sentences of the language

 using this grammar.